- Windows could not automatically detect this network's proxy settings? Some of your system files could be corrupted.

 - Now right click your network connection again and choose Enable from the menu.

 Keep in mind that this might not be a permanent solution, so you’ll have to repeat it if the problem reappears.

-Solution 8 – Enable Obtain DNS sever address automatically
+8. Enable Obtain DNS server address automatically

 - Open Network and Sharing Center and go to Change adapter settings.